 William Grassie is an interdisciplinary scholar, nonprofit entrepreneur, social activist, accomplished author, and organizational consultant.
 He loves the creative side and intellectual challenges of strategic planning and applied technology, branding and storytelling, advertising and marketing, event staging and project management.
 He reads, he listens, he writes, he speaks, he computes.
 Whether at a F500 company, an academic conference, a living room salon, or an interfaith gathering, Billy will engage with your audiences and teams with surprising insights at the intersections of multiple perspectives, diverse expertise, and fascinating life experiences.

-William Grassie is author of The New Sciences of Religion: Exploring Spirituality from the Outside In and Bottom Up (2010) and a collection of essays, Politics by Other Means: Science and Religion in the 21st Century (2010).
+His writings include The New Sciences of Religion: Exploring Spirituality from the Outside In and Bottom Up (2010) and a collection of essays, Politics by Other Means: Science and Religion in the 21st Century (2010).
+Grassie is currently working on a book entitled Applied Big History: A Guide for Investors and Other Living Things (forth-coming, 2018).